Health Care Grant Application and Eligibility

 Maternal and Infant Health

-Significant health disparities fuel poor maternal and infant health outcomes for women of color and women in rural communities.
+Significant health disparities fuel poor maternal and infant health outcomes.
 Health Care will support evidence-based programs and models that prioritize reducing health disparities and improving maternal and infant health outcomes.

 Funding Priorities Mental Health